Have questions? We're here.

 It’s almost impossible to describe the feeling of arriving in Antarctica.
 Spotting your first iceberg and taking a deep breath of some of the most fresh, crisp air on earth is an experience to cherish forever.

 In addition to Zodiac cruises and shore excursions, you may ship cruise some of the narrow, dramatic straits separating offshore islands from the mainland, or linger in scenic bays to marvel at sculptural icebergs and photograph spectacular scenery.
-This is a great time to enjoy the observation lounge or make your way to the bridge (open at the captain’s discretion) for uninterrupted views of Antarctica in all its splendour.
+This is a great time to enjoy the observation lounge or make your way to the bridge (open at the captain’s discretion) for uninterrupted views of Antarctica in all its splendor.
 Keep an ear out for the creak and deep rumble of glaciers as they carve into the sea.
 Take a quiet moment to experience the wonder of this incredible white continent.

 Day 8: Weddell Sea

-The famed Weddell Sea is central to the story of Sir Ernest Shackleton’s Imperial Trans-Antarctic Expedition, which we are here to retrace.
+The famed Weddell Sea is central to the story of Sir Ernest Shackleton’s Imperial Trans-Antarctic Expedition, which you are here to retrace.
 In the summer of 1914 Shackleton and his crew of 27 men sailed into the Weddell Sea to attempt the first overland crossing of Antarctica.
 As they approached their starting point, their ship the Endurance became trapped in sea ice, sinking any hopes they may have had of completing their objective.
 Little did they know, this was the beginning of a completely unexpected and remarkable journey.
 The incredible series of events that followed have made Shackleton’s voyage one of the most celebrated in polar history.

 Remote and inaccessible, entry into the Weddell Sea is highly prized among polar adventurers.
 Your passage begins at the northernmost extreme of the Antarctic Peninsula, in the beautifully barren Antarctic Sound.
 In this seldom-visited part of the Peninsula volcanic peaks tower above penguin colonies, and wave-sculpted icebergs parade through the deep channels leading to the Weddell Sea.

 Continuing further east, embrace the expedition spirit as you forge your way as far as possible into the Weddell Sea.
-The Weddell Sea is renowned for its breathtaking tabular icebergs and expansive sea ice, which attracts an abundance of wildlife, including crabeater seals, Weddell seals and an array of seabirds.
+The Weddell Sea is renowned for its breathtaking tabular icebergs and expansive sea ice, which attracts an abundance of wildlife, including crab eater seals, Weddell seals and an array of seabirds.
 Take some time out on deck to observe the flight of storm petrels, prions and Antarctic cormorants drawn here by the rich blooms of Antarctic krill that flourish in the shelter of this ice-covered sea.

 As you travel, take a moment to reflect on the truly historic seas you’re sailing.
 It wasn’t so far from here that the wreck of the Endurance was discovered, mostly intact, on March 5, 2022.
 Researchers aboard the polar research vessel S.A.
 Agulhas II were astonished to find the well-preserved vessel only 6.4km (4 miles) south of the position calculated by Captain Worsley in 1915, when he last laid eyes on his ship.